tess-jl/aws-developer-course/notes/14_AWS_Serverless_DynamoDB.md

 e.g. account balance and bank transaction table = use case --> write to both tables or none

 ### DynamoDB Security and other features
+Security
+* VPC endpoints available (i.e. dynamoDB without internet)
+* full-acess controlled by IAM
+* encryption at rest via KMS
+* encryption in transit via SSL / TLS

+Backup and restore features
+* point in time restore (like RDS), no performance impact

+Global tables (not just one region)
+* multi-region, fully-replicated, high performance (relies on streams)

+can use amazon DMS to migrate data to dynamoDB (from Mongo, Oracle, mySQL, S3, etc.)

+can launch a local dynamoDB on laptop for dev